AndorfLab/ImmPort-Curation-Tool/README.md

 The above command will create a Jupyter Notebook filed called "notebook.ipynb".
 If you want to create the notebook with a specified name, run:

 `ImmPortCurationTool notebook --notebook 'my_curation_notebook'`

+## Running Jupyter Notebooks in Visual Studio Code
+If you use VS Code to run the Jupyter Notebook, you need to install and enable the jupyter extension.
+To do this, open a terminal and type the following commands:

+`jupyter nbextension install --user --py widgetsnbextension`

+`jupyter nbextension enable --py widgetsnbextension`

 # TLDR: Installation/Setup